ISI-MIP/isimip-protocol-3/protocol/water_regional.md

     'Other crops': None
 }) }}

 Yields simulations provided in the water sector should account for irrigation water constraints.
-For each crop, yields should be reported separately for irrigated land (cirr for “constrained irrigation”) and rainfed land (noirr).
-This complements the full irrigation (firr) pure crop runs requested in the agriculture part of the protocol.
+For each crop, yields should be reported separately for irrigated land (`cirr` for *constrained irrigation*) and rainfed land (`noirr`).
+This complements the full irrigation (`firr`) pure crop runs requested in the agriculture part of the protocol.

+{{ table('irrigation') }}

 Those models that cannot simulate time varying management/human impacts/fertilizer input should keep these fixed at year 2000 levels throughout the simulations.

-#### Additional information for regional hydrological models

-{{ table('basin') }}

 {% include 'includes/04.file_conventions.md' %}